TanStack/table/docs/api.md

 - Plugin Hook
 - Optional

 `useExpanded` is the hook that implements **row expanding**.
-It is most often used with `useGroupBy` to expand grouped rows or on its own with nested `subRows` in tree-li,ke `data` sets, but is not limited to these use-cases.
+It is most often used with `useGroupBy` to expand grouped rows or on its own with nested `subRows` in tree-like `data` sets, but is not limited to these use-cases.
 It supports expanding rows both via internal table state and also via a hard-coded key on the raw row model.

 ### Table Options